dutyjs/duty/README.md

 **NOTE:**

 	hash length that is greater than 4 can be use with any subcommand that requires hash as an argument

+# what changed in v2

+1. new way of reading todos with the use of eval
+2. the way to delete todos has changed, check the above documentation on how to delete todos
+3. The ability to get notified only in linux systems with systemd as the daemon manager

+#FIX

+1. Proper date validation

 ## LICENSE